Tutorial

 How to Match a Single Unicode Grapheme

-Java and .NET unfortunately do not support \X (yet).
-Use \P{M}\p{M}*+ or (?>\P{M}\p{M}*) as a reasonably close substitute.
+In .NET, Java 8 and prior, and Ruby 1.9 you can use \P{M}\p{M}*+ or (?>\P{M}\p{M}*) as a reasonably close substitute.
 To match any number of graphemes, use (?>\P{M}\p{M}*)+ as a substitute for \X+.

 Matching a Specific Code Point